 My seventh-grade teacher warned us this was a bubble.
 A whole bunch of us had to learn it on our own.
 At least I could use age and inexperience as an excuse, but plenty of adults fell for it too.
 I was perfectly content to have one 1987 Topps Bret Saberhagen card.

-It’s hard to point at one single thing that caused the bubble to burst, but I think I know the biggest factor.
+It’s hard to point at one single thing that caused the baseball card bubble to burst, but I think I know the biggest factor.
 The rest just kept it from blowing again.

 The strike of 1994